“Improving safety in the U.S. workplace since 1991”

 To: Ed Poole

-My name is Adam (last name deleted by OHS to protect this individual’s privacy) and I am currently enrolled in the (university name deleted by OHS to protect privacy) MBA program.
+My name is Adam [last name redacted] and I am currently enrolled in the [name redacted] MBA program.
 I am doing a persuasive presentation on why it is necessary for corporations to test for the illegal use of drugs.
-I was hoping that you would be able to answer a few of my questions:
+I was hoping that you would be able to answer a few of my questions including one about drug testing cost:

 Adam- Why is it necessary for corporations today to test for the illegal use of drugs?